-While a financial institution's defenses may thwart most attacks, encryption can provide an additional layer of security to make it much more difficult for cybercriminals to steal data and use it to commit fraud.
+While a financial institution’s defenses may thwart most attacks, encryption can provide an additional layer of security, making it more difficult for cybercriminals to steal data.

 Firewalls and Web Gateways

-All companies and organizations that process cardholder data must install and maintain a firewall under PCI DSS guidelines.
+All companies and organizations that process cardholder data must install and maintain a firewall under PCI DSS guidelines .
+The minimum suggested requirements include:

 Changing the firewall’s default password

-- Restricting access to payment systems to only what is necessary.
+Restricting payment system access payment to only what is necessary

 The denial of unauthorized traffic